Moona-Mazher/3D-QSSM/README.md

 These results indicate that 3D-QSSM combines improved downstream performance with substantially lower and more stable GPU memory consumption for volumetric medical imaging.

+## Pretrained Weights

+Pretrained 3D-QSSM checkpoints will be released here.

+## Citation

+If you use 3D-QSSM in your research, please cite our paper.
+Citation details will be added upon publication.

+## Acknowledgements

+3D-QSSM uses the official Hydra implementation for bidirectional quasiseparable state-space mixing, included as a Git submodule under `external/hydra`.

+## License

+This project is licensed under the Apache License 2.0.
+See the `LICENSE` file for details.